Returning home following brain injury - regardless of severity - can be complex. It is often emotional, exciting, overwhelming, and exhausting

 for both the individual and their family.
 Most individuals are very happy to come home after rehabilitation; not only is home a safe and secure

-place but it is often perceived as a place where one will find one's old self.
-Friends and family are happy, as well, but after a period of
+place but also is often perceived as a place where one will find one's old self.
+Friends and family are happy, as well, but after a period

 It is important that family members, friends, and caregivers understand the individual does not want to feel or act differently than they did before the injury.
 The journey ahead can be challenging, and may feel slow.
 Here are a few tips for all involved: